larsks/container-networking-slides/README.md

 # Container networking

 This content is published automatically at <http://oddbit.com/container-networking-slides/>.
+You can find the sources [on GitHub](https://github.com/larsks/container-networking-slides).

 ## Presentation